Tuesday, 29 December 2020

 Stylometric tests of the four canonical gospels conducted in RStudio with the package ‘stylo’.
 The text was prepared by stripping all accents, case, and punctuation; converting iota subscript to iota adscript; transliterating into the Roman alphabet using Beta Code; and dividing the text into chapters.
 Two passages known to be interpolations were separated from their chapters, John 7.53–8.11 and the long ending of Mark (shown here as Mk_16b).
 The tests shown here plot the 200 most frequent 3 word sequences (left) and 4 word sequences (right), and maximise the distance between each chapter using principal component analysis.
 Notice that the chapters of John (in red) are grouped separately from the three synoptic gospels, indicating differences in language, authorial style, or content.

 Now, I’m no expert in stylometry.
 So I’ll just say that it isn’t self-evident to me that Luke’s Nativity story is an interpolation.
-That doesn’t mean there’s a shred of truth in it, mind.
+That doesn’t mean there’s a shred of truth in the story, mind.

 Here’s my pick for the elements of the Nativity stories that accurately reflect historical reality: